Massage Chair Buyer’s Guide

 - Coupon Websites.
 We have found many of these not to be legitimate and often the manufacturer will not honor the purchase or discount.
 Sometimes coupon websites will post bogus coupons just to get your clicks, as that’s how some of them make money.

 - From a Friend.
-Warranties are almost never transferable, but hey, if you’re doing your buddy a favor so he can get rid of his old chair and put in a new one, and you love his chair……go for it!
+This isn’t a knock on friends!
+It’s just that massage chair warranties are almost never transferable, but hey, if you’re doing your buddy a favor so he can get rid of his old chair and put in a new one, and you love his chair……go for it!
+Just beware that you may be on your own if something breaks.

 When shopping for a massage chair, you’ll soon realize the industry has a language all its own when it comes to features and attributes for massage chairs from various manufacturers, and a plethora of industry-specific massage chair terminology.
 To help you better decipher THE most important we’ve assembled this Top 5 list of terms every Massage Chair Buyer should know.

 1: 3D Depth Technology: An advanced feature that allows the rollers to push forward into your back as they roll, knead and tap your back.
 There are only a few models on the market today that utilize true 3D movement.
-Some chairs use airbags (less preferred in our opinion) and some use mechanical 3D mechanisms (preferred in our opinion).
-It’s not to say either that 2D chairs aren’t adequate; in fact some 2D chairs feel so deep it’s hard to tell them apart from many 3D massage chairs on the market.
+Some chairs use airbags to push the rollers out towards the back and shoulders, some use mechanical 3D mechanisms, and some will even mimic 3D using creatively designed shoulder airbags.
+All are fine, but we are a fan of deeper, more therapeutic massage.
+It’s not to say 2D chairs aren’t adequate; in fact some 2D chairs feel so deep it’s hard to tell them apart from many 3D massage chairs on the market.
 The key here is to ask the questions about whether 3D or 2D, and how the chair was designed and for what strength level.

 2: Rolling Stroke: This term could actually be listed as several, but Rolling Stroke captures them pretty well.
 This refers to how long the massage “hands” travel up and down the back and beyond.
 What controls rolling stroke is the type of track inside the massage chair.
 There are two most popular tracks – “L-Track” and “S-Track”.
-The L-Track provides a longer stroke, however most true 3D chairs utilize an S-Track due to the operational mechanics required.
+The L-Track provides a longer stroke, however in most cases the S-track chairs can provide a stonger massage to the back and shoulders.

 3: Intensity Settings: This term might not make other people’s Top 5 list, but it does in our book.
 The reason is that we always recommend buyers purchase a strong massage chair, not a weak one.
 Why?
 The more massages you enjoy, typically the deeper you’ll appreciate them.
 That’s why a strong, but life-like massage chair is preferred.
 The settings indicate the intensity of the massage motion, and you should be able to manually or quickly adjust intensity with a click of a button.
 Lower end chairs typically incorporate 2-3 intensity levels, and higher end chairs 3-5.

-3: Rolling, Kneading, Tapping, Shiatsu: OK we admit it, this is more than one term!
-But these are the generally accepted massage “hand” movements for massage chairs, and each corresponds to a style administered by a massage therapist.
+3: Rolling, Kneading, Tapping, Shiatsu: These are the generally accepted massage “hand” movements in massage chairs, and each corresponds to a style administered by a massage therapist.
 There are others – but what you’re looking for is a chair that can do a wide variety of movements, and some in conjunction with the others.
 For example a highly popular movement is “kneading & tapping” where the two are administered simultaneously.
 Shiatsu is generally a more advanced movement and not all massage chairs can accommodate this Japanese massage style.

-4: Warranty: If you hang around our offices, you’ll learn we are a bit obsessive about this one.
-Why?
-BECAUSE IT IS EXTREMELY IMPORTANT.
-Typically warranties will include internal or mechanical components, and not cover external components such as the remote control (if it is dropped and cracked, vs. malfunctions) or upholstery.
+4: Warranty: Typically warranties include internal or mechanical components, and not cover external components such as the remote control (if it is dropped and cracked, vs. malfunctions) or upholstery (cat scratches and spilled drinks anyone?)
 Additional warranties that extend the duration of coverage can often be purchased at extra costs.
 Warranties vary in their coverage over parts, labor, shipping and time – so it’s worth comparing them side-by-side if you are trying to narrow your purchase from among a few different models.

 Feel free to drop us a line and we will get back to you right away with the answers to all your questions!